piepdx/pie-cookbook/drafts/working-draft-tactical.md

 						28. Value to the mentor
 						29. Value to the startups
 						29. Typical percentage of the mentor pool
-					30. Corporate mentors
-						24. Define role and expectations
-						27. Value to the organization
-						28. Value to the mentor
-						29. Value to the startups
-						29. Typical percentage of the mentor pool
-						30. Special challenges of corporate mentors
-							31. Making mentorship a requirement
-							32. Including mentorship in review process and roles & responsibilities
-							33. Getting corporate mentors to take off the “brand hat” and speak from personal experience
-								34. “You’ve achieved a level of success as [executive at company x].
-What’s your personal opinion?”
-					35. Investor mentors
-						36. Define role and expectations
-						27. Value to the organization
-						28. Value to the mentor
-						29. Value to the startups
-						29. Typical percentage of the mentor pool
-						30. Special challenges of investor mentors
-							31. Getting investors to take off the investor hat and mentor
-							32. This isn’t due diligence.
-It’s mentorship.
-							33. Preparing the startups for when an investor switches from mentoring to investing
-#### Resident
-					24. Peer
-						25. Define role and expectations
-						27. Value to the organization
-						28. Value to the mentor
-						29. Value to the startups
-						29. Special challenges of peer mentors

 #### Mentors in residence

 We’ve tried any number of models: paid desks, free desks, desks in trade.
 What has worked best for us, as an accelerator, has been the concept of free desks for “mentors in residence.”